S-Makrod/OldWebsite/README.md

 The website is fully viewable at https://s-makrod.github.io/.

 ## Description
-I made this website to complete the "Web Design for Everybody Specialization" on Coursera, I can say with confidence that I am comfortable with HTML and CSS after building this website.
+I made this portfolio website to document all my side projects in one location as well as work on my web design skills, I can say with confidence that I am comfortable with HTML and CSS after building this website.
 It is made totally from scratch without any frameworks.

 Features Implemented
 - Responsive design thorugh CSS Media Queries